RoninTech/ta-helper/content/travels/nepal-in-fall.md

 We met a trekker from Indonesia, a couple from Germany and some girls from the Netherlands who were scared of spiders.
 We kept passing each other over the next several days so were able to meet up.

 It was an easy decision to stop back at the same hotel in Chamje.
 The older fellow was still there, but Paul’s admirer was nowhere to be seen.
 The trail was much busier this time around, more jeeps and people.
 Side Note: on our flight to Sri Lanka, we were given slippers.
 Paul said "keep your slippers, Helen.
-They will com ein handy".
+They will come in handy".
 My response was "what? no way" and my slippers were left.
 Paul was right and took advantage of wearing the slippers.

 </br>
 <div style="text-align: center">